jessicaloohw/jessicaloohw.github.io/README.md

 ## Biography

 I am currently an Associate Director & Senior Principal Data Scientist in the AI for Research team in [Biomedical Research at Novartis](https://www.novartis.com/research-and-development).
 Prior to this, I was a Data Scientist in the Digital Pathology team at [Verily Life Sciences](https://verily.com/).
 I completed my PhD in [Biomedical Engineering at Duke University](https://bme.duke.edu/) and BEng/MEng in [Biomedical Engineering at Imperial College London](https://www.imperial.ac.uk/bioengineering).
-My research focuses on machine learning for medical image analysis and clinical applications.
+My research focuses on machine learning for medical image analysis in preclinical and clinical applications.

 ---